saadusufzai/Expense-Tracker-React-App-TypeScript-PWA-Push-Notificaions/README.md

 # Expense Tracker | React-App using TypeScript | PWA | Push-Notificaions
+    Expense tracker ask for your income and expences and measure your monthly or yearly expence/income.

+This expense tracker is a React base web app developed using typescript.
+This is a progressive web app and has the capability to be insstalled on a desktop andd be used as a desktop app or Android, IOS, Windows or Samsung store.

 # PWA (Progressive Web App)
 This is a PWA means you can install it on your desktop and use it as a desktop applicaion.
 It got ofline support and if you want you can convert this app to a